openshift-kni/baremetal-deploy/ansible-ipi-install/README.md

 # Provision Host
 [provisioner]
 provisioner.example.com

+# Registry Host
+#   Define a host here to create or use a local copy of the installation registry
+#   Used for disconnected installation
+# [registry_host]
+# disconnected.example.com

+# [registry_host:vars]
+# The following cert_* variables are needed to create the certificates
+#   when creating a disconnected registry.
+They are not needed to use
+#   an existing disconnected registry.
+# cert_country=MyCountry
+# cert_state=MyState
+# cert_locality=MyCity
+# cert_organization=MyCompany
+# cert_organizational_unit=MyDepartment

+# The port exposed on the disconnected registry host can be changed from
+# the default 5000 to something else by changing the following variable.
+# registry_port=5000

+# The directory the mirrored registry files are written to can be modified from teh default /opt/registry by changing the following variable.
+# registry_dir="/opt/registry"

+# The following two variables must be set to use an existing disconnected registry.
+#
+# Specify a file that contains extra auth tokens to include in the
+#   pull-secret if they are not already there.
+# disconnected_registry_auths_file=/home/kni/mirror_auth.json

+# Specify a file that contains the addition trust bundle and image
+#   content sources for the local registry.
+The contents of this file
+#   will be appended to the install-config.yml file.
+# disconnected_registry_mirrors_file=/home/kni/ic-appends.yml
 ~~~

 NOTE: The `ipmi_address` can take a fully qualified name assuming it is
 resolvable.

 NOTE: The `ipmi_port` examples above show how a user can specify a different `ipmi_port` for each host within their inventory file.
 If the `ipmi_port` variable is omitted from the inventory file, the default of 623 will be used.

 NOTE: A detailed description of the vars under the section
 `Vars regarding install-config.yaml`
 may be reviewed within  [Configure the install-config and metal3-config](https://github.com/openshift-kni/baremetal-deploy/blob/master/install-steps.md#configure-the-install-config-and-metal3-config)
 if unsure how to populate.

 WARNING: If no `workers` are included, do not remove the workers group
 (`[workers]`) as it is required to properly build the `install-config.yaml` file.

 ## The Ansible `playbook.yml`